YimikaD/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that set the mode of file
+Script that sets the mode of the file hello the saame as olleh mode